Reduced state of the field and classicality of quantum Gaussian evolution: Classicality of RSF entropy

-Here, $Q(\vec{\beta})=\bra{\vec{\beta}}\hat\rho\ket{\vec{\beta}}$ is the Husimi Q representation \cite{Q_representation} of the state $\hat\rho$, $\ket{\vec{\beta}}$ is an $N$-mode coherent state and the integration is over the real and imaginary parts of every component of the complex vector $\vec\beta$.
-The Wehrl entropy is often considered as a semi-classical alternative to the von Neumann entropy \cite{wehrl_interpretation}.
-Indeed, it differs from the latter significantly.
-Unlike the von Neumann entropy, the Wehrl entropy never vanishes, and it attains its minimal value, $k_BN$, only for coherent states \cite{wehrl_minimum}.
+The Wehrl entropy is typically considered to be a semi-classical approximation to the von Neumann entropy, since it is constructed by replacing the quantum density operator in the definition of the von Neumann entropy by its representation $Q(\vec{\beta})$ in the phase-space \cite{Wehrl_general_entropy_properties_1978,wehrl_interpretation}.
+The two entropies differ significantly.
+Unlike the von Neumann entropy, the Wehrl entropy never vanishes, and it attains its minimum value, $N$, only for coherent states \cite{wehrl_minimum}.
 Furthermore, it is not invariant under all unitary transformations of the state.